PranavKuramkoteSudhir/spacex-launch-prediction/README.md

 # Spacex launch prediction
-Detailed analytics of tesla launches and success rate prediction using seaborn, dash and other visualization tools
+Detailed analytics of tesla launches and success rate prediction using seaborn, dash and other visualization tools.
+This is a coursera project.